W3CWeb Accessibility initiative

 People with disabilities are as diverse as any people.
 They have diverse experiences, expectations, and preferences.
 They use diverse interaction techniques, adaptive strategies, and assistive technology configurations.
 People have different disabilities: auditory, cognitive, neurological, physical, speech, and visual — and some have multiple disabilities.
 Even within one category, there is extreme variation; for example, "visual disability" includes people who have been totally blind since birth, people who have distortion in their central vision from age-related degeneration, and people who temporarily have blurry vision from an injury or disease.

 Include users with a variety of disabilities and user characteristics.
 Most projects have limited time and budget and cannot include many different users.
 Selecting the optimum number of users with the best suited characteristics can be difficult.
-There are resources on the web that provide guidance, for example, on determining participant characteristics for a particular situation and on finding participants with disabilities.
+There are resources on the web that provide guidance on selecting participants with disabilities; for example, determining participant characteristics and finding participants with disabilities.

 Users' Experience Interacting with the Web